2021 Nepal census

-The 2021 Nepal Census was the twelfth nationwide census of Nepal conducted by the Central Bureau of Statistics.
-The census was originally scheduled from 8 June to 22 June 2021, but was postponed to November 2021 due to a surge in COVID-19 cases.
+The 2021 Nepal Census is the twelfth nationwide census of Nepal conducted by the Central Bureau of Statistics.
+It is the first census conducted after the adoption of new federal structure of 7 provinces, 77 districts and 753 local bodies.
+The census was originally scheduled from 8 to 22 June 2021, but was postponed to November 2021 due to a surge in COVID-19 cases in the country.

 Background

 In Nepal, the work of conducting a census started in 1911 A.D.
 (1968 B.S.) and a census has been carried out approximately every 10 years since then.
 The main objective of the first and second census was to prepare a list of property owners, tenants, and buildings.
-Until the census conducted in 1998 B.S., the enumeration exercise was limited to a short census questionnaire.
+Until the census conducted in 1998 B.S (1941/42 A.D), the enumeration exercise was limited to a short census questionnaire.
 However, the censuses conducted since 2009/11 B.S.
 (1952/54 A.D.) have been recognized as modern (scientific) censuses, including the collection of demographic characteristics.
-After the establishment of the Central Bureau of Statistics in 2015 A.D., all censuses have been conducted by this bureau.
-In this sequence, the national census of 2078 B.S. is the first census conducted under Nepal's federal system according to the provisions of the Constitution of Nepal issued in 2072 B.S.
+After the establishment of the Central Bureau of Statistics in 2015 B.S (1959 A.D), all censuses since then have been conducted by this bureau.
+In this sequence, the national census of 2078 B.S (2021 A.D) is the first census conducted under Nepal's federal system according to the provisions of the Constitution of Nepal issued in 2072 B.S (2015 A.D).